-The sociedad por acciones – Spanish for joint-stock company – entity was created in Chile by Law N° 20.190 as a simplified form of corporation, and it was originally conceived for venture capital companies.
+The sociedad por acciones – Spanish for a joint-stock company – entity was created in Chile by Law N° 20.190 as a simplified form of a corporation, and it was originally conceived for venture capital companies.

 SpA’s pros and cons

-This is kind of company suited for those who want to start a business and add new partners on any capacity on the way, or just investors.
+This is a kind of company suited for those who want to start a business and add new partners on any capacity on the way, or just investors.

-A Chilean joint-stock company can have one or more shareholders and a rather light management structure, since a board of directors is not required.
+A Chilean joint-stock company can have one or more shareholders and a rather light management structure since a board of directors is not required.

 The main con against a sociedad de responsabilidad limitada (Spanish for limited liability company, LLC) steams from the ability of any partner to sell his/her shares to anyone who is willing to buy him/her out.
 Also, the main shareholder can increase the capital and leave the majority shareholders out of any decision.
 That is why family offices prefer LLCs instead of SpAs.

 The capital is divided into shares, shareholders being liable up to the amount of they promised to buy.
 The shares must be subscribed and paid in the term indicated in the bylaws – lacking a special provision on those, it must be done in the maximum term of 5 years from the moment of incorporation or the increase of capital.